 - It can be unstable and change a lot with people moving in and out.

 Preparation – Things to think about before you start looking

 ‘By failing to prepare, you are preparing to fail’ … That’s my motto!
-There is no point in finding the perfect place to live only to realise it’s an hour away from where you need to be every day.
-Get prepared with what you need!
 Here are a few questions to ask yourself before searching for that perfect flatshare to make your search clearer, more focused and tailored to you and your circumstances.